PranavBhatt-pb/PranavBhatt-pb/README.md

 ### 👨‍💻 About Me

-I am a **Computer Science and Engineering graduate (B.Tech, July 2024)** focused on low-latency systems engineering, applied deep learning, and computational linguistics.
-My work balances theoretical computer science—automata theory, discrete structures, and algorithmic complexity—with pragmatic backend engineering.
+I am a **Computer Science and Engineering graduate (B.Tech, 2024)** focused on AI and Software engineering.

 - 🎓 **Education:** B.Tech in Computer Science & Engineering (2020–2024)
-- 🎯 **Academic Trajectory:** Preparing for postgraduate research and an English-taught **M.Sc. in Computer Science / Artificial Intelligence** (Fall 2027 Intake) at European public research universities.
+- 🎯 **Academic Trajectory:** Preparing for postgraduate research **M.Sc. in Computer Science / Artificial Intelligence** at European public research universities.
-- 🔬 **Current Focus:** Asynchronous streaming pipelines, formal syntactic parsers (CFG/NP chunking), and computer vision architectures.
-- 💡 **Core Strengths:** Algorithmic thinking, clean architecture, and rapid end-to-end prototyping.

 ---